aiman-al-masoud/cinciarellang/docs/wiki/1-data-types/0-lists/3-broadcasting.md

 # Broadcasting

-Applying certain operations to a list, causes them to be applied elementwise, for instance, this is how you can multiply each element of a list by `5`:
+Applying certain operations to a list, causes them to be applied elementwise, thanks to [operator overloading]().
+For instance, this is how you can multiply each element of a list by `5`:

 ```
 l = 1 to 5;